 5.5.4.1.9.1.
 The provisions 5.5.4.1.8. shall equally apply.

 5.5.4.1.9.2.
 The system shall aim to provide information ahead of the initiation of a relevant intended manoeuvre with sufficient notice to allow the driver to comprehend the manoeuvre and the traffic situation, taking into account the complexity of the manoeuvre and amount of other road users present.
-[This shall never be assumed to be less than 3 seconds, unless the manufacturer is able to demonstrate that controllability is ensured through specific strategies.]
+[This shall never be assumed to be less than [3] seconds, unless the manufacturer is able to demonstrate that controllability is ensured through specific strategies.]
 If there is a risk of imminent collision or it would conflict with the information about an ongoing manoeuvre, the time may be reduced and system shall visually inform the driver as far in advance as possible.
 [The manufacturer shall explain to the Type Approval Authority the timing at which this information is provided to ensure appropriate driver response and the modalities adopted to ensure drivers notice the information without undue delay.]

 In addition, the initiation of a lane change procedure shall be announced by another modality unless the system has assessed that the driver has observed the visual information.